Rayyan-Shah/FinDice/README.md

 - Can’t change future or past month budgets
 - Can’t choose income or cash in adding transactions, thus not being able to give a proper graph that shows changes in income.
+- Generic dynamic summary text doesn't pull all the information properly. (budget.amount if budget else 'N/A' seems to always return 'N/A'.
+Also this looks awful it should be a completely different summary text if no budget is found or some other work around involving AI) [Removed component for now]